kchapelier/procedural-generation/README.md

 ### <a href="http://www.procjam.com/tutorials/">Procjam tutorials</a> PCG tutorials commissioned for the Procjam.
 The batch from 2017 covers topics such as the generation of music, the generation of text following predefined templates and the use of Wave Function Collapse.

+### <a href="https://blog.demofox.org/2017/05/29/when-random-numbers-are-too-random-low-discrepancy-sequences/">When random numbers are too random: Low discrepancy sequences</a> and <a href="http://extremelearning.com.au/unreasonable-effectiveness-of-quasirandom-sequences/">The unreasonable effectiveness of quasirandom sequences</a>.
+Two articles discussing the generation and properties of low discrepancy sequences (Van Der Corput, Halton, Hammersley, Fibonacci, Golden Ratio, ...) which can be used in some contexts as simple and efficient alternatives to poisson disc sampling or blue noise.

 ## Datasets and corpora